 7/ What is this joke about forks about?

-Mr. Gorden’s favourite way to explain this was what happens when attempting to build something as tepid as a fork using first edition DC Heroes Gadgetry rules – a long endeavour requiring Hero Points even assuming a professional engineer, and producing a fork that needs to be “recharged” after every meal.
+Mr. Gorden’s favourite way to explain this was what happens when attempting to build something as tepid as a fork using first edition DC Heroes Gadgetry rules.
+It was a long endeavour requiring Hero Points even assuming a professional engineer, and producing a fork that needs to be “recharged” after every meal.

-“Building a fork” thus became a shorthand to poke fun at the first edition Gadgetry rules, which were fixed when the second edition was published.
+“Building a fork” thus became a shorthand to poke fun at the first edition Gadgetry rules.
+This was fixed when the second edition was published.

 8/ The saga of firearms Action Values

-This is a compromise solution, and modern usage (at least at writeups.org) is to completely drop the AV – no firearms-using character ever benefits from it, and thugs do not appear to be more accurate in comics when they have better weapons.
-Plus, if the goal is to avoid Batman being shot full of holes in three Phases, increasing the mooks’ AV with guns is counterproductive.
+This is a compromise solution, and writeups.org usage is to completely drop the AV.
+No firearms-using character benefits from it, and thugs do not appear to be more accurate in comics when they have better weapons.
+Plus, if the goal is to avoid Batman being shot full of holes within three Phases, increasing the mooks’ AV with guns is counterproductive.

 9/ How much information did Mayfair have about Crisis?

 This becomes clearer when one starts working out the details to stat certain pre-Crisis characters, such as Wonder Woman’s opponents.
-A good example is the Cheetah (Deborah Domaine) – our profile for her has a discussion of this.
+A good example is the Cheetah (Deborah Domaine) – our profile for Ms. Domaine has a discussion of this.

-Generally, this was a version of the DC Universe that was closer to the pre-Crisis DCU than to what actually emerged from the Crisis and the subsequent period of uncertainty and odd fixes.
+Generally, this was a version of the DC Universe that was closer to the pre-Crisis DCU than to what actually emerged from the Crisis -then the subsequent period of uncertainty and odd fixes.

-A very similar situation occurred in 1989, when Mayfair obtained exclusive information from DC Comics about the Reign of the Supermen story arc for inclusion at the back of the third edition book.
-What was actually published by DC featured versions of Steel, Superboy, the Eradicator and the Cyborg Superman that were different from the early draft explained to Mayfair.
+A similar situation occurred in 1989, when Mayfair obtained exclusive information from DC Comics about the Reign of the Supermen story arc for inclusion at the back of the third edition book.